-Federal, state and institutional work-study programs provide jobs for students who show financial need and want to earn money to cover part of their educational expenses while attending school.
-The majority of work-study jobs are on campus, though some may be at offcampus nonprofit agencies.
+Federal, state and institutional Work-Study programs provide jobs for students who show financial need and want to earn money to cover part of their educational expenses while attending school.
+Most Work-Study jobs are on campus, though some may be at off-campus nonprofit agencies.
 Depending on their educational interests and experience, students may choose from a variety of employment opportunities.
-For more information, see Work Study on the Texas One
+For more information, see Work-Study on the Texas One Stop website.